-In addition to offering a major in Southwest Studies, the department also offers a minor in Southwest Studies, Native American Studies and Heritage Preservation.
+In addition to offering a major in Southwest Studies, the department also offers minors in Southwest Studies, Native American Studies, and Heritage Preservation.
 The Southwest Studies minor consists of 18 hours of course work within the department, with at least nine of those hours being upper-division courses.

-A minor in Native American Studies and a minor in Heritage Preservation are described and their requirements below.
+A minor in Native American Studies and a minor in Heritage Preservation are listed at the end of this section.